 Photo Credit: www.thetimes.com

 When Balthazar hit London in February 2013 the waiting list was about 2 months long.
 Luckily things have calmed down a little now and getting a reservation is a bit easier.
-Balthazar opened up in New York in 1997 and has become a must go eatery in the big apple and now in London.
-Think French brassiere meets New York with inspired dishes such as a very French coq au vin to very American mac & cheese.
-Not just mac & cheese – THE BEST MAC & CHEESE EVER.
+Balthazar opened up in New York in 1997 and has become a must-go eatery in the big apple and now in London.
+Think French brassiere plus Corporate Venue Brisbane meets New York with dishes such as coq au vin to mac & cheese.
 The set menu for under £25 changes every month and always has a good variety of delicious choices.
-Even that mac and cheese pops up sometimes.
-Oh yeah, and everyone gets complimentary bread from their own bakery on arrival.
+Every table gets complimentary bread from their own bakery on arrival.
 And it’s seriously good bread.

 A La Carte Menu: £14 – £35